michael-franke/CompPrag-2017/docs/02_vagueness_etc.md

-## Homework 2: Vagueness & politeness
+## Homework 2: Vagueness, BDA & scope ambiguity

 <script src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>

 Solutions are due on Friday, November 3rd by noon.
 Please send your solutions as a zipped archive, including a *.webppl file for each exercise with your code and in-code comments to [Michael Franke](mailto:michael.franke@uni-tuebingen.de).
-Please name the archive `lastName_HW2.zip` and the included files like `lastName_HW2_ex1_partA.webppl`.
+Please name the archive `lastName_HW2.zip` and the included files like `lastName_HW2_ex1_partA.wppl`.

 #### Exercise 1: Vagueness